UBCFormulaElectric/Consolidated-Firmware/software/tracksight/frontend/README.md

 ## Getting Started

-1. Install Node.js > v18.8.0. `sudo apt install node` on Linux will install an outdated version so you need to manually seek it.
+1. Install Node.js > v18.8.0. `sudo apt install node` on Linux will install an outdated version so you need to manually seek it(should probably use `nvm`).
 2. Install packages with `npm install` inside this directory
 3. Run the development server: `npm run dev`